 Graduate students in the IST M.S. program are expected to matriculate on a full-time basis at the University Park campus each fall and spring semester.
-There are no exceptions to the requirement for full-time on-site matriculation.
-In addition, applicants to the M.S. program are ordinarily expected to start in the fall semester of each year.
+There are no exceptions to the requirement for full-time, on-site matriculation.
+In addition, new students in the M.S. program are ordinarily expected to begin their studies in the fall semester of their first year.